 - Open the File menu and click Import

 - Open the ‘General’ folder and select ‘Existing projects into Workspace’ and click next

 - Use the option ‘select root directory’, browse to your Mendix project folder and click finish

 Import existing project step 2.

 Now you can happily start editing your Java actions as you would do normally.

 To actually launch the project, go to ‘debug configurations’ or ‘run configurations’ depending on how you’d like to run the project.
-In the left hand menu, select the ‘Java application’ menu and you’ll see a launch configuration generated by the Mendix Business Modeler.
+On the left-side menu, select the ‘Java application’ menu and you’ll see a launch configuration generated by Mendix Studio Pro.
 Simply click ‘debug’ or ‘run’ on your right to start the application.

 Looking up your launch configuration.

 After you have launched the application, you will see the M2EE admin console popup.
-This is the same console as you would normally see in the Mendix Business Modeler if you would run the project from there.
+This is the same console as you would normally see in Mendix Studio Pro if you would run the project from there.
 You can stop your application by closing the console.

 The M2EE admin console.